 Outreach and Education Manager

-Amy is responsible for promoting the Ice Age Trail and the IATA to a wide audience by leading outreach programs, actively engaging new and existing volunteers, and developing Trail-based educational opportunities.
+Amy promotes the Ice Age Trail and Alliance through outreach events, engaging new and existing volunteers, and developing Trail-based educational opportunities.

-Amy is an Edgewood College (Madison) grad with a BA Marketing & Management, and she’s spent the past 18 years using her marketing, event management and development expertise working with non-profits to advance their mission.
-She lives in Black Earth with her husband Eric.
+Amy, an Edgewood College (Madison) grad with a BA in Marketing and Management, has spent 20+ years using her marketing, event management, and development expertise advancing missions of non-profits.
+She lives in Black Earth with her husband, Eric.
 In their spare time, you’ll find them outside.
-They love to garden (flower and vegetable), kayak, fish, hike and snowshoe, and they enjoy taking the scenic route when heading to a flea market.
+They love to garden (flower and vegetable), kayak, fish, hike, and snowshoe.
+In addition, they enjoy taking the scenic route when heading to a flea market.